awaardenberg/training_material/consensusDE_July_2019.md

 Here we have...

 -   Formatted *raw.counts.txt* into a RangedSummarizedExperiment for analysis with consensusDE
--   Obtained results using limma/voom, DESeq2 and edgeR
+-   Obtained results using 3 different RNA-seq algorithms: limma/voom, DESeq2 and edgeR
--   *Cannot* guarantee quality of data
--   *Can* reduce the complexity of networks for visualization

 We have not...

--   used the RUV algorithm implemented in consensusDE
+-   used the RUV algorithm implemented in consensusDE, for removal of unwanted variation
+-   covered QC (covered QFAB training)

 **Thank you :) Questions, comments, suggestions?**